WHY PAPA JOHN'S IS BETTER

 Drive to be the best.
 Better Ingredients.
 Better Pizza.

 The secret to success is much like the secret to making a better pizza - the more you put into it, the more you get out of it.
-We’re as hungry for perfection today as we were when we first opened our doors more than 30 years ago.
+Our pizza family is as hungry for perfection today as we were when we first opened our doors more than 30 years ago.
 And we're driven to be the best at making innovative new products and recipes.

 Quality is at our core.
-It’s the foundation we started with, from the first Papa John's pizza that was made in a broom closet in Jeffersonville, IN, to now more than 4,900 locations in 37 countries around the world.
+It’s the foundation we started with, from the first Papa John's pizza that was made in a broom closet in Jeffersonville, IN, to now more than 5,000 locations in 44 countries and territories around the world.

 For you, it’s not just a better pizza.
 It’s a family gathering, memorable birthday, work celebration or simply a great meal.
 It’s our goal to make sure you always have the best ingredients for every occasion.